 If you don’t use Google Cloud Platform, you can still automate provisioning in another deployment environment.

-Step 1: Deploy the SCIM bridge on Google Cloud Platform
+Step 1: Deploy 1Password SCIM Bridge on Google Cloud Platform

 If you don’t already have a Google Cloud Platform account, create one.
 Then follow these steps.